 When recording, the wisdom of the ages always says to record in the most dry and controlled acoustic environment possible.
 Then let the rest be done in post-processing where you can try different options and use the undo button.

 But the masters of mixing aren't afraid to commit to tape right then and there, and that's exactly what Led Zeppelin did on When the Levee Breaks.

 And I'm not even talking about compressors, equalizers, or reverb plates.
 Listen to these drums on the track.
 They come in isolated and you can really hear the muddy, low-end mush and the reverb tail.
 And yet it's perfection:

 The way it all went down is that Led Zeppelin were recording at Headley Grange, a poorhouse in Hampshire, England, which had been converted into a recording and rehearsal space for a lot of the bands in that area, such as Genesis, Fleetwood Mac, and more.

 It was December 1970 and the band was frustrated at the recording of this future hit that they produced at Island Studios.
 They knew they were on to something with this remake and wanted it perfect.
-That's when recording engineer Andy Johns, who was always listening with his hypersensitive ears, noticed the amazing acoustics of a certain staircase, of all things.
+That's when recording engineer Andy Johns, who was always listening with his hypersensitive ears, noticed the amazing acoustics of a certain staircase in the house, of all things.

 In his excitement, he quickly grabbed John Bonham, the drummer of the band, and set him and his brand new Ludwig drum kit up at the bottom of the stairs.
 He then ran to the top, grabbed some cables, and set up two Beyerdynamic M160's (pricey!) in a stereo pair on the second floor landing.